PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 4. **Managing multiple deployments:**

-    Create and/or update many deployments at once through a [`prefect.yaml`](/concepts/deployments/#working-with-multiple-deployments) file or using the [`deploy`](/api-ref/prefect/deployments/runner/#prefect.deployments.runner.deploy) function.
+    Create and/or update many deployments at once through a [`prefect.yaml`](/concepts/deployments/#working-with-multiple-deployments) file or use the [`deploy`](/api-ref/prefect/deployments/runner/#prefect.deployments.runner.deploy) function.

 ## What's similar